syrizaldev/monokai-enhance/README.md

 ## Contributing

+This theme are still under development.
 If you found a problem or have a feature request, please open an [issue here](https://github.com/lattestack/monokai-enhance/issues).

-<br>And if you'd like to contribute to this theme, please read the [contributing guidelines](https://github.com/lattestack/monokai-enhance/blob/main/CONTRIBUTING.md).
+Any changes relevant to each version are documented in the [changelog](https://github.com/lattestack/monokai-enhance/blob/main/CHANGELOG.md).
+Please update and check the changelog before submitting any issues.